hanhanwu/Basic_But_Useful/RA_command_lines.md

 * Databricks has a new function - autoscaling pool.
 When your cluster is pointing to the pool, the more users on it the more likely your notebook will encounter a scaled-up cluster (and the faster your stuff will run from a cold start)
   * The setup is just to point the worker and driver to the created pool
   * https://docs.microsoft.com/en-us/azure/databricks/clusters/instance-pools/cluster-instance-pool
+* How to link databricks to databricks: https://docs.microsoft.com/en-us/azure/databricks/notebooks/github-version-control

 ## Windows Commands